 Yoga for Mindfulness Follow Along Routine

-I designed this yoga mindfulness practice to help you learn to be more aware o your body when you practice yoga.
+I designed this yoga mindfulness practice to help you learn to be more aware of your body when you practice yoga.
 The routine is fairly short because if you are anything like me, you will make excuses not to practice mindful yoga unless it is a short session.
 I picked three excellent yoga poses to surrender: mountain pose, tree pose, and low lunge.

 Mountain Pose (Tadasana)

-The most basic and foundational pose of yoga is tadasana or mountain pose.
+The most basic and foundational pose of yoga is Tadasana or mountain pose.
 It is a simple standing position, but it can be challenging since most of us don’t have a proper posture.

 Start by bringing your attention to your feet, about hip distance apart or underneath your femur.
 Lift your toes, spread them out, and bring them down one at a time.
 Circle your body to feel how your weight shifts on your feet.
 Bring your weight back to the middle and feel your weight evenly distributed on your feet.
-Alternate bending your knees a few times and bringing them back to a neutral position.
-Feel your knee caps lifting slightly.
+Alternate bending your knees a few times and returning them to a neutral position.
+Feel your kneecaps lifting slightly.
 Draw your tailbone down.
 It will lengthen your spine and engage your abdomen.
-Lift your chest up and feel your ribcage lifting up and away from your pelvis.
+Lift your chest and feel your ribcage lifting up and away from your pelvis.
 Keep your abdomen soft but engaged.
 Slide your chin slightly back.
 Take five deep breaths.
 Release any tension that doesn’t belong.

 Tree Pose (Vrksasana)